Scuba diving with Manta ray in Bali.

 When foraging, it slowly swims around its prey, herding it into a tight “ball”.
 Then it speeds through the bunched organisms with a wide-open mouth.
 If a ball is particularly dense, a manta may somersault through it.

 They usually feed in shallow water, where plankton is floating.
-As many as 50 individuals may gather at a single plankton riched feeding site.
+As many as 50 individuals may gather at a single plankton rich feeding site.

 Females can be slightly larger than males.
-The male hits sexually maturity if the width between his “wings” is about 4 to 4,5 meters, and the female can already reproduce when they are 8 to 10 years old.
+The male hits sexual maturity if the width between his “wings” is about 4 to 4,5 meters, and the females can already reproduce when they are 8 to 10 years old.